-When student enrollment recovered from the hiatus of the Civil War and began to grow, major changes started to occur.
-Virginians became a majority of the student body for the first time.
-New fields of study especially focused on the applied aspects of mathematics, biology, agriculture, engineering, and chemistry.
+When student enrollment recovered from the Civil War and began to grow, major changes started to occur.
+New fields of study focused on the applied aspects of mathematics, biology, agriculture, engineering, and chemistry.
 The humanities established a separate professorship of English language and literature, as well as professorships of modern languages, history, and economics.
-By 1901 the medical school had expanded by offering a four-year course of study and a training school for nurses; faculty in Business Administration and Law had increased as well. .
+By 1901 the medical school had expanded by offering a four-year course of study and a training school for nurses; faculty in business administration and law had increased as well.

-The system of faculty ranks that we have today began in 1899, when an associate professor was appointed to help with instruction in romance languages.
-When the number of students grew too large for the professor of romance languages to instruct both undergraduate and graduate students, the work was divided and an adjunct professor was appointed to assist.
-With experience, adjunct professors could become associate professors and, finally, a professor.
+The system of faculty ranks in use at the University today began in 1899 when an associate professor was appointed to help with instruction in romance languages.
+When the number of students grew too large for the professor of romance languages to instruct both undergraduate and graduate students, the work was divided and a junior professor was appointed to assist.
+With experience, these junior professors (also referred to as adjuncts) could become associate professors and, finally, a professor.
 In this way the faculty ranks diversified as the number of students increased.
 The undergraduate program became known as the College, and the graduate program was identified as the University.

-The term “General Faculty” came into use around the turn of the century.
+The term “General Faculty” came into use around the turn of the 20th century.
 The faculty as a whole still governed the University, but committees of professors had assumed independent oversight of students and curricula in the various specialized areas of study, especially in the professional schools.
 Soon the General Faculty formally recognized and delegated its powers over students and curricula to these school faculties.
 After 1903 the faculty as a whole was known formally, as it is today, as the General Faculty of the University.
 As the number of administrative and supporting staff with faculty status grew after 1970, the term “general faculty” was used to identify those who were elected to the General Faculty of the University but not to the tenured ranks of faculty of the schools.
-In 2006, the University ceased to use this term officially and now distinguishes this category of faculty as "non-tenure-track."
-The primary policy governing the employment of non-tenure-track faculty is maintained by the Office of the Executive Vice President and Provost, although non-tenure-track faculty are responsible for reviewing all policies regarding faculty employment (see section 2.3).

 The Faculty Senate

-The General Faculty of the University delegates certain functions and authority to The Faculty Senate, among which are: approval of the establishment of new degree programs; major modifications of existing degree programs; and other actions affecting all faculties, or more than one faculty, of the University.
-Furthermore, the Faculty Senate may advise the vice president and provost, the president, and the Rector and Board of Visitors concerning educational policy and related matters that affect the welfare of the University.
-Among these is the responsibility to oversee the educational program planning process as a basis for recommending allocations of the University's resources.
+The Faculty Senate represents all faculties of the University with respect to all academic functions such as the establishment and termination of degree programs, major modifications of requirements for existing degrees, and action affecting all faculties, or more than one faculty, of the University.
+Additionally, the Senate advises the president and the Board of Visitors concerning educational and related matters affecting the welfare of the University.

-Faculty whose primary responsibility is teaching and research are elected to one of the following school faculties: architecture, arts and sciences, commerce, continuing and professional studies, education, engineering and applied science, business administration, law, medicine, and nursing.
-They are also members of the General Faculty of the University.
+Faculty members whose primary responsibilities are teaching and research are elected to one of the following school faculties: architecture, arts and sciences, commerce, continuing and professional studies, education, engineering and applied science, business, law, leadership and public policy, medicine, and nursing.
+They hold tenured or tenure-eligible positions in their respective schools and are also members of the General Faculty of the University.

 The faculty organization of each school consists of the president of the University, the dean of the school, and all professors, associate professors, assistant professors, and instructors in the school.
-The vice president and provost is an ex officio member of each school’s faculty but votes only in that school in which he or she holds tenure.
-Instructors, lecturers, visiting professors, and those elected to research or clinical positions are not normally voting members of the school faculties, unless their school faculty grants them voting rights.
+The executive vice president and provost is an ex officio member of each school’s faculty but votes only in that school in which he or she holds tenure.
+Instructors, lecturers, visiting professors, individuals holding tenure-ineligible positions, and those appointed to research or clinical positions are voting members of the school faculties only if their school faculty grants them voting rights.
 A school faculty may nominate a faculty member of another school to its membership.

-The College and Graduate School of Arts and Sciences administers graduate degree programs in the basic medical sciences, architectural history, the Ph.D. in nursing, and all graduate programs of the departments in arts and sciences.
+The College and Graduate School of Arts and Sciences administers graduate degree programs in the basic medical sciences, the Ph.D. in Nursing, and all graduate programs of the departments in arts and sciences.
 Other graduate degrees are awarded by the respective schools.